kush1512/Carbon_broker/Readme.md

 Project Structure
 This project is built with static HTML, CSS, and JavaScript, making it easy to host and demonstrate.

-/admin.html: The main landing page, which also serves as the Admin Dashboard.
+/index.html: The main landing page, which also serves as the Home Page.
+/admin.html: The Admin Dashboard Page.

-/login.html: User login page.
+/login.html: User login page either as NGO or Business and also theLogin page for Admin.
 /register.html: User registration page with options for NGOs and Businesses.
 /ngo-dashboard.html: The dashboard for NGO users to manage their projects.
 /business-dashboard.html: The dashboard for Business users to trade carbon credits.
 /news.html: A page for displaying relevant industry news.
 /style.css: The main stylesheet containing all the custom styles for the project.
 /main.js: JavaScript for interactive elements, primarily for the price chart and trading functions on the Business Dashboard.
 /register.js: JavaScript for handling the tab switching on the registration page.

 Technologies Used